 Custom Wheel Brushes From Cocker-Weber

 Cocker-Weber Brush Company produces variety of brushes for industrial applications.
 Our line of jeweler’s tools includes a range of trim sizes, bristle materials, and hub materials.
 Whether you’re looking to buy on a budget or demand the most superior quality results, our catalog contains the solution to your jewelry production problems.
-Contact us directly for a quote on your next wheel brush purchase.
+Contact us directly for a Jewelry Tool Distributor who can supply you with Cocker-Weber wheel brushes.

 Cylinder brushes are typically mounted onto a shaft and spun using a motor.
 They can be made with denser filling materials or spiral-shaped materials to facilitate different types of product movement or brush intensity within a given application.
 These brushes go by many names, including: